bact/stap/README.md

 STA*V* (a *V*ocabulary) and STA*P* (an ODRL *P*rofile) are sisters for system trustworthiness and accountability.

-- **STAV** provides a vocabulary extracted from regulations and policy documents, mostly AI safety-related.
+- **STAV** provides a vocabulary (with focus on *informational items*) extracted from regulations and policy documents, mostly AI safety-related.
 Its IRI is [https://w3id.org/stav](https://w3id.org/stav).
 - **STAP** provides a set of core accountability relationships, based on [Open Digital Rights Language](https://www.w3.org/TR/odrl-model/).
 They are trying not to be AI-specific.
 Its IRI is [https://w3id.org/stap](https://w3id.org/stap).